Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D4
+If we don't count weekends (and who does?), we are already at the end of week 1.
+OMG.
+I am going to be a junior coder looking for a proper job before I can even blink.
+Today I was working on loop programs with a simple text based game.
+There was also a fair amount of problem solving going on as we had to do pull requests on the command line repository and it seemed to generate a load of errors across the group.
+Mine worked fortunately but trying to resolve some of the other problems was challenging to say the least.

 ### R2D3
 This is actually day 4 of the pre-course. i was in work yesterday doing a handover and only managed a small amount of very basic SQL - hardly counts as coding.
 Today I am back on the mastery-curriculum and have just finished writing a neat dice throwing match, using a while loop with conditionals.
 Onto FizzBuzz now if I can fathom out what that is...

 Well FizzBuzz proved to be reasonably straightforward at least in comparison to the fibonacci sequence.
-Chapter 4 also included a new code style checker and that was fuzzy!
+Chapter 4 also included a new code style checker and that was fussy!
 Frustrating.

 ### R2D2
 Day 2 of Makers Academy and I finished the Week 1 workload by lunchtime.
 There are still loads of optional extras to work through on command line but I'm tempted to see how challenging the Ruby workload is while I have a chance of bagging some time.